 - Academic Pillar: A career development self-assessment is embedded, requiring students to complete five exercises including examination of their academic strengths, skills, personality assessment, work interests, and career planning interests.
 The portfolio also includes a writing assessment where students identify and describe an inspirational leader they have encountered at The Citadel.
 This assessment is evaluated using rubrics for written communication as well as leadership content knowledge.

-- Moral and Ethical Pillar: An ethical reasoning scenario-based assignment is integrated within the portfolio and is evaluated using an ethical reasoning rubric.
+- Character Pillar: An ethical reasoning scenario-based assignment is integrated within the portfolio and is evaluated using an ethical reasoning rubric.
 The Citadel's annual Honor Test is also housed within the portfolio, assessing content knowledge of the institution's honor policies.

 - Military Pillar: The military pillar includes a teamwork assignment on ethics that is evaluated using a teamwork skills rubric.

-- Physical Effectiveness Pillar: Within the physical effectiveness pillar, students record their physical fitness test scores, height/weight standards, and complete a health assessment measuring content knowledge about healthy behaviors and binge drinking, evaluated against an institutionally designed rubric.
+- Fitness Pillar: Within the fitness pillar, students record their physical fitness test scores, height/weight standards, and complete a health assessment measuring content knowledge about healthy behaviors and binge drinking, evaluated against an institutionally designed rubric.